 Our chocolatier Voisin, the Boucaud-Maître family has been committed for more than 120 years to funding programs training workers, improving their living conditions, giving them access to water, education.

 Treat yourself with its fair-trade chocolates!
-Indeed, according to many studies, chocolate – especially the dark one containing 70% cocoa – makes you feel better, is good for your brain, skin, heart and circulation, reduces cholesterol and prevents diabetes.
+Indeed, according to many studies, chocolate – especially dark chocolate containing 70% cocoa – makes you feel better, is good for your brain, skin, heart, and circulation, reduces cholesterol, and prevents diabetes.
 Enjoy in moderation anytime!